cyberphone/doc/payments/spc-security-model.md

 *encrypts User authorization data*, reducing PII to an absolute minimum (with respect to the Merchant).
-- There are no direct connections to **Issuers** since EMV is based on "pure" authorization, needing no challenges and such.
+- There are no direct connections to **Issuers** since EMV is based on "pure" authorization, *needing no challenges and such*.
-- There is no need for certified **Merchant** software, since there are no sensitive DS or ACS to call.
+- There is no need for certified **Merchant** software, since *there are no sensitive DS or ACS to call*.
-- EMV provides a much better and fully consistent UX.
+- EMV provides a better and fully consistent UX.

 ## EMV Drawbacks
 - EMV and similar systems require that the